-Breaking down on the road can be a nightmare, but getting breakdown car cover can help get you back on the road.
+Breaking down on the road can be a nightmare, but getting the best breakdown cover can help get you back on the road.
 Breakdown cover is not mandatory but acts as a form of insurance, so you can have peace of mind that you’re covered if your car breaks down or refuses to start.

 Automatic cover is offered by most breakdown companies, with big names such as the AA, RAC, Green Flag, and Britannia Rescue leading the market, which can make it easy to compare breakdown cover.